About Us - who are the Quakers, and what do they stand for?

 An ever-increasing list of wants and needs will not make us happier or more contented: quite the contrary the more so-called “needs” we create for ourselves, the more insecure we will be if we fear that we may not get all the things we crave, or that we might lose them.
 That is why you will read, in our “Advices and Queries” (a small booklet of 42 Quaker insights) that “A simple lifestyle freely chosen is a source of strength.”

 The Quaker testimony to Simplicity also ties in closely here with our testimony to Equality.
 Only the wealthy few can afford the kind of lifestyle that the fantasy-world of advertisements would have us aspire to, and those who can are doing it at the expense of those who have to go without.
-We therefore like to keep an eye on our own lifestyles and tink about the implications of the decisions we make.
+We therefore like to keep an eye on our own lifestyles and think about the implications of the decisions we make.
 When we go shopping for example, it is useful to consider where the goods we purchase have come from and how they are produced, rather than unthinkingly choosing those which are cheapest, or those we have seen most persistently advertised.
 Are we giving financial support to multi-national corporations which maintain sweatshops in their-world countries, or which are polluting our environment, or destroying the rainforests?
 These are choices we make every day.

 We need your consent to load the translations